First Congregational Church

 apply for reception of members shall apply to associate members.
 As associates,

 they shall have all the rights and privileges of membership in this church.

 Members and Associates Members shall enter into the Covenant.
 The wording

 of the congregational response for receiving new members will be the

-responsibility of the Board of Spiritual and Parish Life in agreement with the
+responsibility of the Board of Ministry and Mission in agreement with the

 All members and associate members may act in the transactions of the church.